 Reach Your Target Net Worth, Then Choose Whatever Withdrawal Rate You Like

-Let’s say you still think a 0.5 percent withdrawal rate is absolutely unreasonable.
+Let’s say you still think my new safe withdrawal rate rule of 80% X 10-year bond yield is absolutely unreasonable.
 You have the right to do nothing in retirement!
 Not only do you want to spend all your money before you die, you don’t want to leave any money to your children or to charity.

-Therefore, don’t use the 0.5 percent rule as a safe withdrawal rate.
+Therefore, don’t use my new safe withdrawal rate rule as a withdrawal rate.
 Use the rule only as a net worth target.
-Once you’ve reached your net worth target based on the 0.5 percent rule, then you can change your safe withdrawal rate as you see fit.
+Once you’ve reached your net worth target based on the new safe withdrawal rate rule, then you can change your safe withdrawal rate as you see fit.

 For example, let’s say you are happy living off $50,000 a year in retirement.
 You don’t have a pension or any passive income.
 You’re also not including Social Security in your calculations.
-The 0.5 percent rule says that you will need to amass a $10 million net worth.
-Let’s say you succeed in getting to $10 million by age 70 and expect to live until age 90.
+A 1 percent withdrawal rate says that you will need to amass a $5 million net worth.
+Let’s say you succeed in getting to $5 million by age 70 and expect to live until age 90.

 Reaching For Yield Can Be Dangerous

 What lower interest rates have done is “force” investors to reach for yield.
-Since it’s too hard for most retirees to live only off a 0.5 percent withdrawal rate, most retirees don’t.
+Since it’s too hard for most retirees to live only off my new safe withdrawal rate rule, most retirees don’t.
 To be able to sustain a higher withdrawal rate, the retirement portfolio must either generate higher yields, higher returns, or both.

 Ideally, if you don’t make supplemental retirement income, you want to have a portfolio that yields your desired withdrawal rate or higher.